Roller skating was always part of (pop)-culture. Its comeback adds a new chapter to the traditions in this sports.

 - Blowing off of roller skating history and tradition

 Being unique and creative is a trait, that has incredible value on Instagram and social media platforms.
 Any study of how to sell to internet generation shows, that customized products are wanted, to present creativity and uniqueness.
 Skates are perfect for that.
 Boots, plates, wheels – endless opportunities for mixture of colors, materials and parts.
 The manufacturers respond with colorful skates, with seasonal changes same as the fashion industry.
 Sharp contrast to the only in white and black available skating boots, few years ago.
-So fashion and the look of the skates – and the skaters – become same important as the activity on skates – some argue even more.
+So the appearance of the skates and the skaters’ look became same important as the activity on skates, which includes the popularity of statement outfits, clothing that represents skater’s current feeling or the vibe the skater wants to exude.
+And some argue that fashion is the main driver to get into roller skating.

 Although globalization and social media have equaled metropolises, suburbs and rural areas, and countries, everything is literally available everywhere, in reality the living conditions and lifestyles are very divers.
 Media focus on young hip urban audience, and Instagram stars in rural Idaho are actually not existing.
 Even with social media, activities and shareable experiences, which connect young people from allover are sparsely.
 Roller skating is an exemption.
 Prerequisites are just skates and a smooth floor, the feeling of the freedom on skates neither depend on population, nor on money.
 In the HBO miniseries Sharp Objects, skates symbolize freedom, a way for the protagonist to escape from the constraints of a small town.
 The connective effect of roller skating, shared via social media across lifestyles and cultures is important to understand the new roller skating scene.